zawzaww/zawzaww.github.io/pages/xda-threads-works.md

 </p>

 # Projects on XDA-Forums
-## Android Kernels, Android Custom Firmwares/ROMs, Guides and Themes on XDA Forums
+Android Kernels, Android Custom Firmwares/ROMs, Guides and Themes on XDA-Developers Forums.

 # Guides and Tutorials
 Here is my android guides and tutorials on xda-develoeprs forums.